da-x/rust-proc-macros-intro-and-tips/slides.md

 - The Rust compiler is optimized
 - Proc macro run more than they change
-- Your macro binary code should be too:
+- In dev builds, your macro binary code should be too:

 ```toml
 [profile.dev.package.myprocmacro]